Public Records & Services in Highlands

 Frequently Asked Questions

 To register to vote in Highlands, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Harris County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Highlands, contact the Harris County Clerk's office for schedules and ballot information.
+For local county and state elections (Highlands is an unincorporated community in Harris County and does not hold municipal elections), contact the Harris County Clerk's office for schedules and ballot information.

-Property records for Highlands, Texas are maintained by the Harris Tax Assessor-Collector's Office and the Harris County County Clerk.
+Property records for Highlands, Texas are maintained by the Harris Tax Assessor-Collector's Office and the Harris County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Harris County, including parcels in Highlands.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Harris County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Harris County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Harris County offices at the county courthouse.
-The Harris County Treasurer handles property tax payments and tax sale information.
+The Harris County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Highlands, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Harris County Clerk's office issues marriage licenses and maintains marriage records for Harris County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.